elinscott/ase_koopmans/doc/install.rst

 * Flask_ for :mod:`ase.db` web-interface
 * pytest_ 3.6.1 or newer for running tests
 * pytest-xdist_ 1.22.1 or newer for running tests in parallel

-Optional dependencies for specialized features:

 * spglib_ for certain symmetry-related features
-* povray_ for 3D rendering with povray

 .. _Python: https://www.python.org/
 .. _NumPy: https://docs.scipy.org/doc/numpy/reference/